cenoviser/Todoey/README.md

 # Todoey
-Make your todo list with this IOS Todoey application. <br /> :)
+Make your todo list with this IOS Todoey App. <br /> :)